MarkusFreitag/survey/README.md

 ### Changing the input rune

 In some situations, `?` is a perfectly valid response.
-To handle this, you can change the rune that survey looks for by setting the `HelpInputRune` variable in `survey/core`:
+To handle this, you can change the icon that survey looks for by setting the `HelpInputIcon` variable in `survey/core`:

 ```golang
 import (